 They’ll still likely scratch in the dirt but the dust bath will be the area where you can specifically add beneficial materials.

 The first most common benefit of a dust bath is that it cleans the chicken.

 The second most common benefit is that it helps them to get rid of external parasites.

 - Poultry lice

-- Fill it with sand, food-grade diatomaceous earth, wood ash, or a combination of all.
+- Fill it with sand and or soil, food-grade diatomaceous earth, wood ash, or a combination of all.

 - Top it off as it gets low so chickens continue to fluff in it.

-- It will help the chickens stay clean, get rid of parasites, and help keep them from continuously digging new holes.
+- It will help the chickens get clean, get rid of pests, and help keep them from digging extra holes.